LeonardoZV/async-client-server-communication/README.md

 Example Architecture:

-## Server-Sent Events (Server to Client Communication)
+## Server-Sent Events (Server-to-Browser Communication)

 Your front-end opens a long-lasting, uni-directional communication from your back-end to your front-end through the HTTP protocol.
 Here as well, the back-end can push a message as soon as necessary.
-If you want client to server communication, you'll need do make a separated POST request.
+If you want browser to server communication, you'll need do make a separated POST request.

 ![1](./server-sent-events/images/1.png)